Microsoft/azure-docs.pl-pl/articles/automation/troubleshoot/onboarding.md

 #### <a name="resolution"></a>Rozwiązanie

-Upewnij się, że masz odpowiednie [uprawnienia potrzebne do](../automation-role-based-access-control.md#onboarding-permissions) dołączenia maszyn, a następnie spróbuj ponownie dołączyć rozwiązanie.
-Jeśli wystąpi błąd `The solution cannot be enabled on this VM because the permission to read the workspace is missing`, upewnij się, że masz `Microsoft.OperationalInsights/workspaces/read` uprawnienia do sprawdzenia, czy maszyna wirtualna została dołączona do obszaru roboczego.
+Upewnij się, że masz odpowiednie [uprawnienia potrzebne do](../automation-role-based-access-control.md#onboarding-permissions)dołączenia maszyn, a następnie spróbuj ponownie dołączyć rozwiązanie.
+Jeśli zostanie wyświetlony komunikat `The solution cannot be enabled on this VM because the permission to read the workspace is missing`o błędzie, upewnij się, że masz `Microsoft.OperationalInsights/workspaces/read` uprawnienia do sprawdzenia, czy maszyna wirtualna została dołączona do obszaru roboczego.

-### <a name="scenario-onboarding-fails-with-the-message-failed-to-configure-automation-account-for-diagnostic-logging"></a><a name="diagnostic-logging"></a>Scenariusz: dołączanie kończy się niepowodzeniem z komunikatem: nie można skonfigurować konta automatyzacji dla rejestrowania diagnostycznego
+### <a name="scenario-onboarding-fails-with-the-message-failed-to-configure-automation-account-for-diagnostic-logging"></a><a name="diagnostic-logging"></a>Scenariusz: dołączanie kończy się niepowodzeniem z komunikatem "nie można skonfigurować konta automatyzacji dla rejestrowania diagnostycznego"

 #### <a name="issue"></a>Problem